aws-samples/aws-serverless-workshop-innovator-island/6-eventbridge/README.md

 ![Module 6 architecture](../images/module6-overview-arch.png)

-* The *Flow & Traffic Controller* exists in a separate AWS account owned by the theme park.
+* The *Flow & Traffic Controller* is a separate system in the park.
 You are provided with the SNS topic ARN to use.
 * The Lambda function receive new messages from the SNS topic.
 It parses this message and sends events to the EventBridge event bus.
 * EventBridge receives these events and uses rules to decide where they should be routed.
 * Events are routed to any number of downstream consumers, which are completely decoupled from the event producers.